-Contrast Onboarding with Orientation.According to a research conducted by Kronos and The Human Capital Group, a considerable amount (76 percent) of Human Resource directors believe that onboarding techniques are not being utilised to their full potential in their respective organisations.
-This suggests that onboarding is an essential process, but its implementation is fundamentally flawed.
+Compare Onboarding to Orientation.Research conducted by Kronos and The Human Capital Group demonstrates that many Human Resource directors (76 percent) believe that onboarding techniques are not being fully optimised within their respective organisations, implying that the process is essential but riddled with fundamental flaws.